Anton Kerner von Marilaun

-Anton Kerner Ritter von Marilaun, or Anton Joseph Kerner, (12 November 1831 – 21 June 1898) was an Austrian botanist and professor at the University of Vienna.
+Anton Kerner Ritter von Marilaun, or Anton Joseph Kerner, (12 November 1831 – 21 June 1898) was an Austrian botanist, physician, and professor at the University of Innsbruck and later at the University of Vienna.
+Von Marilaun emphasized the concept of plant sociology or the species that plants were typically found associated with in his geographical studies of species.
+Inspired by the work of Alexander von Humboldt and others he examined climatological and historical factors in the distributions of plant species.

 Career

-Kerner was born in Mautern, Lower Austria, and studied medicine in Vienna followed by an education in natural history, for which he carried out phytosociologic studies in Central Europe.
+Kerner was born in Mautern, Lower Austria, and studied medicine in Vienna, graduating in 1854 with a medical degree.
+He also studied the flora of Wachau.
+He then became a teacher at Often and continued his studies in natural history.
 In 1858 Kerner was appointed professor of botany at the Polytechnic Institute at Buda, and then in 1860 was appointed professor of natural history at the University of Innsbruck.
+During this period he carried out phytosociologic studies in Central Europe.
 He resigned the latter position in 1878 to become professor of systematic botany at the University of Vienna, and also curator of the botanical garden there.
-As part of his expansive Flora exsiccata Austro-Hungarica exsiccata, von Marilaun recruited botanists including Richard Wettstein and Karl Eggerth.
+As part of his expansive exsiccata series Flora exsiccata Austro-Hungarica, which he started in 1881, von Marilaun recruited botanists as collectors including Vincze von Borbás, Karl Eggerth and later as editor including Richard Wettstein.

+In 1863 he wrote in his Das Pflanzenleben der Donauländer that much more was known about the plants of south America than of Austro-Hungary thanks to a traveller like Alexander von Humboldt.
+He set about fixing this imbalance by examining in detail the physical structure of vegetation in the region.
+He examined plants and their associations.
 Kerner was particularly active in the fields of phytogeography and phytosociology.
-He died in 1898 in Vienna at the age of 67.
+Kerner also examined plant-insect interactions and noted the role of mechanical defences, chemicals, stinging hairs and so on and termed the relationship as "armed freedom."
+He was knighted and given the title of Ritter von Marilaun in 1877.
+Marilaun was the summer family home in Trins in the Gschnitztal valley.
+Here he established an alpine garden.
+He compared the growth of plants in this garden and at Vienna and Innsbruck conducing an altitudinal adaptation experiment for 6 years involving about 300 annuals and perennials.
+He died of a stroke in 1898 in Vienna at the age of 67.

 He said "… and years pass by until a second generation [of plants] can develop stronger and richer on the prepared soil; but restless works the plant kingdom and constructs its green building further; on the corpses of perished roots, new, younger plant forms germinate, and so it goes on in tireless change until, finally, the shady treetops of a high forest murmur above a humus rich soil."

+Kerner's son Fritz became a pioneer paleoclimatologist and geologist.